ktangsali/physicsnemo-sym/docs/user_guide/basics/lid_driven_cavity_flow.rst

 The second and third equations are the *momentum* or momentum balance equations.

-Line 27 of the example shows how we call the ``NavierStokes`` function to tell Modulus Sym that we want to solve the Navier-Stokes equations.
+Line 27 of the example shows how we call the ``NavierStokes`` function to tell PhysicsNeMo Sym that we want to solve the Navier-Stokes equations.
 We set the kinematic viscosity ``nu=0.01`` and the density ``rho=1.0``.
 We set ``time=False`` because this is a steady-state problem (time is not a variable), and ``dim=2`` because this is a 2D problem.